duckdb/duckdb-web/docs/dev/testing.md

 Query verification is very useful because it not only discovers bugs in optimizers, but also finds bugs in e.g. join implementations.
 This is because the unoptimized version will typically run using cross products instead.
 Because of this, query verification can be very slow to do when working with larger data sets.
 It is therefore recommended to turn on query verification for all unit tests, except those involving larger data sets (more than 10-100~ rows).

+##### Temporary Files
+For some tests (e.g. CSV/Parquet file format tests) it is necessary to create temporary files.
+Any temporary files should be created in the temporary testing directory.
+This directory can be used by placing the string `__TEST_DIR__` in a query.
+This string will be replaced by the path of the temporary testing directory.

 ##### Require & Extensions
 To avoid bloating the core system, certain functionality of DuckDB is available only as an extension.
 Tests can be build for those extensions by adding a `require` field in the test.
 If the extension is not loaded, any statements that occurs after the require field will be skipped.
 Examples of this are `require parquet` or `require icu`.

 Another usage is to limit a test to a specific vector size.
 For example, adding `require vector_size 512` to a test will prevent the test from being run unless the vector size greater than or equal to 512.
 This is useful because certain functionality is not supported for low vector sizes, but we run tests using a vector size of 2 in our CI.

 ##### Loops
 Loops can be used in sqllogictests when it is required to execute the same query many times but with slight modifications in constant values.
 Only simple, non-nested, loops are supported.
-For example, suppose we want to insert the values `0..100` into a table using insert statements:
+For example, suppose we want to fire off 100 queries that check for the presence of the values 0..100 in a table:

 ```sql
 # create the table integers with the values 0..100